drivelling-spinel/tartar/doc/extras.md

 ### Edited Eternal Doom shell

-Eternal Doom by Team TNT has a wonderfull shell executable that unfortunatelly requires that player's Doom source port file is named DOOM2.EXE.
-Provided in EXTRAS\ETERNAL is a hex-edited copy of the shell that calls ETERNITY.EXE instead, so that players wishing to play Eternal Doom via Eternity Engine can do so from the shell, enjoying all of the extras, like simple level (and extra level) selection, WAD patching and the like.
+Eternal Doom by Team TNT has a powerfull shell executable that unfortunatelly requires that player's Doom source port file is named DOOM2.EXE.
+Provided in EXTRAS\ETERNAL is a hex-edited copy of the shell that calls ETERNITY.EXE instead, so that players wishing to play Eternal Doom via Eternity Engine can do so from the shell, enjoying all of the extras: simple level (and extra level) selection, WAD patching and the like.

 ### MAPINFO lumps for No Rest for the Living